erc-dharma/mahabharata/readme.md

 Griffiths and left a lot to be desired.
 It has remained dormant for nearly 15 years and has now (Febr.
 2024) started to be gradually cleaned up.

-For reasons we cannot reconstruct, vol. 2 is missing from scans but is available in plain text.
+For reasons we cannot reconstruct, vol. 2 part 2 is missing from scans but is available in plain text.

 Portions of the text are missing in the plain text version: